gabriel-ing/Quickstarts/DevelopmentEnvironment/DevelopmentEnvironmentSet-up.md

 ### Recommended Third Party Extensions

-- Source control and **Git** - VS Codes built in support of git makes managing source control easy.
+- Source control and **Git** - VS Codes built in support of Git makes managing source control easy.
 - **Container tools** and **Docker** extensions
 - **SQLTools for IRIS** - Lightweight SQL connection for quick queries.
 Community supported but not officially supported.
--  **Jupyter** and **Jupyter Server Proxy for InterSystems IRIS** for jupyter notebook support in VS code.
+-  **Jupyter** and **Jupyter Server Proxy for InterSystems IRIS** for Jupyter Notebook support in VS code.
-- **REST Client** - allows sending of HTTP Requests from VS Code
+- **REST Client** - allows sending of HTTP Requests from VS Code.